GeneralVoritzio/privacy-policy-Kontact/README.md

 # privacy-policy-Kontact
 This is a privacy policy for something special.
-Kikimamamamama.
-Luke cheated also.